A Multi-Bennett 8R Mechanism Obtained From Factorization of Bivariate Motion Polynomials: Conclusion and Future Research

 The simple conditions on the mechanism's DH parameters which we describe in Theorem~\ref{th:DH-relations} are necessary but, so we believe, not sufficient.
 It would be desirable to augment them with further conditions to obtain a set of sufficient conditions.

-We further believe that the configuration space parameterized by the underlying motion polynomial $C(s,t)$ is only a part of the mechanism's complete configuration space.
+We further believe that the configuration space parametrized by the underlying motion polynomial $C(s,t)$ is only a part of the mechanism's complete configuration space.
 Obtaining a clearer picture of possible assembly modes or bifurcations of the motion is certainly a worthy topic of future research.

 The configuration space component described by $C(s,t)$ has many attractive features for potential applications: It has a rational parametrization with low degree parameter lines.
-The motion along a parameter line is the well-understood coupler motion of a Bennett linkage.
+The motion along a parameter line is the well-understood coupler motion of a Bennett mechanism.
 Simple parametrization but also the unusual separation into joints that only move with parameter $t$ and joints that only move with parameter $s$ is expected to be beneficial for the control of a multi-Bennett 8R mechanism.
+It can also be viewed as an adjustable Bennett mechanism where rotation in one group of joints (say those parametrized by $s$) changes the geometry of the $t$-Bennett mechanism.